VietCT04/OrderFlow/README.md

 - **Predictable API failures:** `GlobalExceptionHandler` normalizes validation errors, inventory conflicts, and 404s into `ApiErrorResponse`, making it obvious which rule tripped.
 - **Audited data:** `BaseEntity` seeds UUIDs and created/updated timestamps automatically so every aggregate is traceable without extra boilerplate.
 - **Automated schema governance:** Flyway migrations (V1-V4) define all tables, relations, and indexes; Testcontainers-backed integration tests prove they run the same way locally and in CI.
+- **Flexible catalog filtering:** `/products/search` accepts text, category, price, and stock filters, builds a Spring `Specification` via `ProductSearchCriteria` + `ProductSpecifications`, and returns pageable `ProductResponseDTO`s sorted on any column.
+- **Dynamic query composition:** `CatalogServiceImpl.searchProducts` feeds the criteria record into `ProductSpecifications.build`, which lowercases text matches on name/description, adds category joins, enforces price ranges, and toggles an `availableQuantity > 0` predicate only when the caller sets `inStockOnly`.
+The resulting `Specification<Product>` lets Spring Data produce a single SQL statement per request without a combinatorial explosion of repository methods or fragile string concatenation.

 ---